lun0522/Notes/CppLang.md

 };
 ```

-A friend function/class must be declared before the class to which they are friend, or in the same enclosing namspace:
+A friend function/class must be declared before the class to which they are friend, or in the same enclosing namespace:

 ```cpp
 class C1;  // ok